offgriddev/esta/Readme.md

-# estimate-assist
+# esta

-`estimate-assist` is a quantitative analysis tool that helps teams make better estimates.
+`esta` is a quantitative analysis tool that helps teams make better estimates.
 This tool assumes a _innovation methodology_ to software engineering is in place for a given organization.

 This tool allows for insight into a team's delivery date for a given project using [Halstead Cyclomatic Complexity](https://en.wikipedia.org/wiki/Halstead_complexity_measures) or [Cyclomatic Complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) projections for modules in a given development effort when the designs come in for feedback and critique.